Cap-go/website/content/blog/in-app-purchases-capacitor.md

 ### ▶️ Check Subscription Status

-You can use this method whenever you need to get the latest status, and it's safe to call this repeatedly throughout the lifecycle of your app. _Purchases_ automatically caches the latest CustomerInfo whenever it updates — so in most cases, this method pulls from the cache and runs very fast.
+You can use this method whenever you need to get the latest status, and it's safe to call this repeatedly throughout the lifecycle of your app. _Purchases_ automatically caches the latest `CustomerInfo` whenever it updates — so in most cases, this method pulls from the cache and runs very fast.

-It's typical to call this method when deciding which UI to show the user and whenever the user performs an action that requires a certain entitlement level.
+It's typical to call this method when deciding which UI to show the user, and whenever the user performs an action that requires a certain entitlement level.

 > ### 📘
 >